PUMA

 Upcoming event

-The PUMA Summer Camp 2026 is currently being planned.
+The next PUMA Summer camp is currently being planned.
 As soon as there is news about it, you will find it here and on our other channels.
 In the meantime, we are constantly working on new events and activities.
 At our PUMA Stammtisch, for example, you can exchange ideas with other marketing professionals in a relaxed atmosphere.

 Key data: